spryker/spryker-shop-core/Bundles/CompanyWidget/src/SprykerShop/Yves/CompanyWidget/Theme/default/views/shop-ui/DEPRECATED.md

-This component is deprecated.
+This view is deprecated.
 Use view "menu-item-company-widget" instead.